zmosUCSD/nyc-taxi-model-1/README.md

 ### 1. Environment Setup

 - Apache Spark and PySpark configured within a Jupyter Notebook environment
-- Compatible with both local and distributed deployments (e.g., Databricks, AWS EMR)
+- Enabled with distributed setup and runs only in SDSC Cluster

 ### 2. Data Engineering